 Six Signs that Your Valves Need Replacement

 When you need a valve replacement, your engine will give you a couple of signs.
-Look out for these symptoms signifying worn down valve seals:
+Look out for these symptoms signifying worn-down valve seals:

 Your Car Uses Too Much Oil

-Because a worn down valve seal causes oil to leak into the combustion chamber, your engine will burn it off along with your fuel.
+Because a worn-down valve seal causes oil to leak into the combustion chamber, your engine will burn it off along with your fuel.
 This means that your oil levels will lower for seemingly no reason.
 You can check your oil using your engine’s dipstick.
 Your oil level should rest within the indicated lines on your dipstick.

 Emitting Blue Smoke

 Keep on the lookout for some more of the following symptoms to confirm the issue before you take it to a mechanic.
-Knowing your exact problem usually means lower repair costs since a mechanic will not have to diagnose the problem themselves.
+Knowing your exact problem usually means lower repair costs since a mechanic will not have to diagnose it themselves.
 And if you feel so inclined, you can even try to repair the issue yourself and save some money.